 The Seychelles warbler is a small (~15 g), insectivorous passerine bird with a mean life expectancy of 5.5 years at fledging (Hammers et al. 2013).
 The population on Cousin Island (04'20'S, 55'40'E) has been intensively studied since 1986 (Richardson, Burke & Komdeur 2003; Barrett et al. 2013).
 Individuals are usually ringed in their first year of life, and so are of known age.
-They are then followed throughout their lives, and as they are non-migratory endemics and are naturally confined to the island (Komdeur et al. 2004), a biannual census of birds on Cousin during the main (June-August) and minor (December-February) breeding seasons gives an accurate measure of levels of local density and individual survival rate (Barrett et al. 2013).
+They are then followed throughout their lives, and as they are non-migratory endemicsnaturally confined to the island (Komdeur et al. 2004), a biannual census of birds on Cousin during the main (June-August) and minor (December-February) breeding seasons givesaccurate measures of local density and individual survival rate (Barrett et al. 2013).
 Full details of catching and census methods can be found in Brouwer et al. (2012).

+I think there should be more emphasis on the lack of migration meaning that unlike in most other studies our data on survival is unconfounded by dispersal.
+This is a key positive in the sw

-All territories are mapped during the main and minor breeding seasons based on detailed observational data of foraging and territorial defence behaviour, and surveyed for territory quality (Richardson et al. 2003).
+All territories are mapped during thebreeding seasons using detailed observational data of foraging and territorial defence behaviour, and surveyed for territory quality (Richardson et al. 2003).
 Territory quality is calculated based on territory size, foliage cover and insect abundance (Komdeur 1992) and averaged within territories (Hammers et al. 2013).
-Cousin is also subject to intra- and inter-annual variation in rainfall and food availability, and such island-wide temporal variation may override the effects of absolute territory quality.
-As an estimate of variation in food availability, we calculated an index of the number of insects across the entire island during each breeding season.
+Cousin is subject to intra- and inter-annual variation in rainfall and food availability, and such island-wide temporal variation may override the effects of absolute territory quality.
+As an estimate of seasonal variation in food availability, we calculated an index of the number of insects across the entire island during each breeding season.
 This index represents the average number of insects found per unit leaf area over all surveys carried out on the island in a breeding season.

-Each time a bird is caught on Cousin body mass and tarsus length are measured, and age is assessed on the basis of eye colour and previous captures (Richardson et al. 2003).
-A blood sample (ca 25 μl) is taken from each bird via brachial venipuncture, and stored in 1 ml absolute ethanol in a 1.5 ml screw-cap microfuge tube at room temperature.
+Each time a bird is caught on Cousin body mass and tarsus length are measured (to what accuracy), and age is assessed on the basis of eye colour and previous captures (Richardson et al. 2003).
+A blood sample (ca 25 μl) is taken from each bird via brachial venipuncture, and stored in 1 ml of absolute ethanol in a 1.5 ml screw-cap microfuge tube at room temperature.

 Molecular methods